algorithmica-org/algorithmica/content/english/hpc/external-memory/virtual.md

 // changes are eventually propagated to the file
 ```

-Here we map a 4K file, which can fit entirely on a just a single memory page, but when we open larger files, its reads will be done lazily when we request a certain page, and its writes will be buffered and committed to the file system when the operating decides to (usually on the program termination or when the system runs out of RAM).
+Here we map a 4K file, which can fit entirely on just a single memory page, but when we open larger files, its reads will be done lazily when we request a certain page, and its writes will be buffered and committed to the file system when the operating decides to (usually on the program termination or when the system runs out of RAM).

-A technique that has the same operating principle, but reverse intention is the *swap file*, which let the operating system automatically use parts of an SDD or an HDD as an extension of the main memory when there is not enough real RAM.
+A technique that has the same operating principle, but the reverse intention is the *swap file*, which lets the operating system automatically use parts of an SDD or an HDD as an extension of the main memory when there is not enough real RAM.
 This lets the systems that run out of memory just terribly slow down instead of crashing.

-This seamless integration of the main and external memory basically turns RAM into "L4 cache" for the external memory, which is a good way to think about it from the algorithm design perspective.
+This seamless integration of the main and external memory essentially turns RAM into ab "L4 cache" for the external memory, which is a convenient way to think about it from the algorithm design perspective.